jeffreykegler/Marpa--R3/cpan/xlua/init.lua.md

 Initially, Marpa's semantics were performed using a VM of about a dozen operations.
 I am converting them to Lua, one by one.
-Once they are in Lua, the flexibility in defining operations becomes much greater than when they were in C/XS.  the set of operations which can be defined becomes literally open-ended.
+Once they are in Lua, the flexibility in defining operations becomes much greater than when they were in C/XS.
+The set of operations which can be defined becomes literally open-ended.
 This Marpa VM may well be altered.
-For example, the choice at one extreme is to replace every sequence of operations with exactly one Lua function, using metaprogramming if necessary, eliminating the original VM entirely.
+For example, the choice at one extreme is to replace every sequence of operations with exactly one Lua function, using metaprogramming if necessary, and eliminating the original VM entirely.

 ### Marpa Debug operation